23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Make your own heat pad

-Shutterstock 378671119
+shutterstock 378671119

 Fill a cotton sock with uncooked rice grains and seal it.
 (Caution: Don’t use a synthetic-fiber sock, which could melt if heated.)
 Microwave on high for 2-3 minutes.
 When it cools down slightly but is still nice and warm, place it on sore, stiff joints.
 Your DIY heat pad should stay warm for about half an hour.
 The rice grains will shape to your body and provide soothing heat.
 If you have lavender or another fragrant herb on hand, toss it in with the rice grains for an additional relaxing aromatherapy treatment, too.
 Check out these other home remedies for arthritis even doctors recommend.